copperwater/xNetHack/doc/xnh-changelog-7.0.md

 This is a major version of xNetHack.
 It is based directly on xNetHack 6.3, and is a fork off the vanilla NetHack 3.7.0 development version release.

-The most recent vanilla commit incorporated into xNetHack is 87bcd2e.
-Note that because 3.7.0 is still in development status, xNetHack may contain major changes including new monsters, new objects, themed rooms, and other things *not* documented in this file or other xNetHack changelogs.
+The most recent vanilla commit incorporated into xNetHack is a971244.
+Note that because 3.7.0 is still in development status, xNetHack contains major changes including new monsters, new objects, themed rooms, and other things *not* documented in this file or other xNetHack changelogs.
 See doc/fixes37.0 for the DevTeam's changes.